Skip to content

 TextMagic is an easy-to-use text messaging app that works on a pay-as-you-go basis, making it ideal for small businesses or individuals with changing texting needs.

-Despite its simplicity, TextMagic offers advanced features.
-You can create marketing lists, access detailed reports, and receive replies to messages sent using your TextMagic number.
-TextMagic also has two-way chat, which makes it possible for staff and customers to communicate remotely using instant text messaging.
+With TextMagic, you can create marketing lists, access detailed reports, and receive replies to messages sent using your TextMagic number.
+Similar to other options in this list, TextMagic has two-way messaging, which allows your team members and customers to have ongoing conversations over text.

-With TextMagic, you can create message templates for repetitive tasks like booking confirmations or appointment reminders and set up auto-replies so customers can receive real-time responses to messages as they send them.
+TextMagic also lets you create message templates for repetitive tasks like booking confirmations or appointment reminders and set up auto-replies so customers can receive real-time responses to messages as they send them.

 Another G2 user wanted more clarity on received messages, “Having to figure out which customer the reply message came from has been the biggest challenge.”